| HEAD COACHPAT CERRONI

 Cerroni and his wife, Tammy, are the parents of daughter, Kali, and son, Kyle.

-Craig Stenbroten returns for his 11th season as a full-time member of the UW-Oshkosh coaching staff.
-Stenbroten, who served as a part-time assistant from 2006-07, begins his third season as the Titans’ defensive coordinator.
+Craig Stenbroten returns for his 12th season as a full-time member of the UW-Oshkosh coaching staff.
+Stenbroten, who served as a part-time assistant from 2006-07, begins his fourth season as the Titans’ defensive coordinator.

 Coaching the linebackers through the 2015 season, Stenbroten worked with a defensive unit that annually ranked among the finest in the WIAC.

 Last year the UW-Oshkosh defense finished second in the conference in points (14.0) and rushing yards (125.6) allowed per game while ranking 12th in the country with 19 interceptions and 16th nationally with a 95.81 defensive passing efficiency rating.

 In 2017 Stenbroten's defense recorded a pair of shutouts and helped the Titans reach the semifinal round of the NCAA Division III Championship.
 UW-Oshkosh led the WIAC with 21 interceptions gained and tied for the league lead with 27 turnovers gained.

 During the 2016 campaign, Stenbroten helped UW-Oshkosh reach the Division III championship game for the first time in program history.
 Stenbroten's defense recorded 43 turnovers and 23 sacks while ranking third in the country with 27 interceptions, and fifth with 16 fumble recoveries and 12.7 points allowed per game.